tung/ruggrogue/book/auto-run.md

 - Resting in place returns `Some((0, 0))` if the player can still heal by resting (i.e. below maximum hit points and isn't starving) or `None` otherwise.
 - Straight auto-run and corridor auto-run check the tiles around the player and return `Some((dx, dy))` to run in the desired direction or `None` to stop.

-In the case that it returns `Some(...)`, the direction value within is unpacked and causes the auto-run logic to run either the `try_move_player` or `wait_player` functions to perform the auto-run step.
+In the case that it returns `Some(...)`, the direction value within is unpacked and causes the auto-run logic to call either the `try_move_player` or `wait_player` functions to perform the auto-run step.
 Note that these two functions are exactly the same ones called during normal input handling, so auto-run effectively acts like smart automatic input handling.

 ## Resting in Place